The primarily car-free lifestyle in the Netherlands is, of course, mostly to do with the Dutch love for bikes.

 Utrecht recently unveiled its latest plans for a completely car-free neighbourhood, Merwede.
-The Merwede neighbourhood will home 12,000 residents and all important facilities, including Utrecht Central Station will be within walking or cycling distance.
+The Merwede neighbourhood will be home to 12,000 residents.
+All important facilities, including Utrecht Central Station, will be within walking or cycling distance.

 Another crucial aspect of the new neighbourhood is the idea that it will be a circular economy.
-That means as little waste as possible, and the use of as few new resources as possible.
-Merwede will become home to De Clique, a circular start up that will try to reuse waste from the hospitality and business sectors.
+That means creating as little waste as possible and using as few new resources as possible.
+Merwede will become home to De Clique, a circular startup that will try to reuse waste from the hospitality and business sectors.

 The city district looks set to be full of exciting activities that will bring the community together.
 There will be a skatepark, lots of nice restaurants and cafes, and a climbing hall: and all this before people even move into the neighbourhood, so it’s bound to be absolutely bustling once these plans become reality.

 We’re so looking forward to seeing this car-free neighbourhood become reality!
 When Dutchies bike this much, it seems the most natural of progressions to transition towards a car-free country.